telerik/blazor-docs/components/checkbox/events.md

 ## IndeterminateChanged

 The `IndeterminateChanged` event fires every time the `Indeterminate` parameter changes.
-The component does this when the chekbox was indeterminate and the user clicks it to toggle it to a checked/unchecked state.
+The component does this when the checkbox was indeterminate and the user clicks it to toggle it to a checked/unchecked state.
 If you toggle the parameter value yourself, the event will not be raised.

 >caption Handle IndeterminateChanged event